andresmechali/tp-challenge/README.md

 #### actions

-A folder with all the actions, split in files according to their purpose, and some tests.
+A folder with all the actions, split in files according to their purpose.
+In this case, there is only one.

 #### reducers